jlaurens/edython/README-dev.md

 While trying to require blockly related javascript files, there were so many errors and warnings due to eslint that I had to disable this adding lines to .eslintigonre.

-## Managing blockly and closure libraries
+## Managing closure libraries

-The closure compiler is used to create a single file containing blockly, edython and the require closure-library components.
+The closure compiler is not used, only the webpack transpiler.

 ## Working with submodule

-Actually, submodules are configured for blockly, goog-closure and xregexp.
+Actually, submodules are configured for goog-closure and xregexp.
 We see the configuration for the latter.

 ```